“Quale” in Italian

 Sono delle persone sulle quali si può contare.

-They’re people on which you can count.
+They’re people on whom you can count.

 They’re people you can count on.